mxg895/next-story/backend/README.md

 ------------------------------
 - I added a couple of examples on how to use mongoose under /backend/routes/nextStoryTags.js.
 Both router.get functions should be working.

+- @Warren - Hook up both frontend and backend apps and start on localhost:9000 *After all your frontend changes, don't forget to run npm run-script build under cd frontend directory :)